TESOL Career Outcomes

 English Language Instructor for Children or Adults

-A TESOL educator is responsible for ensuring that students learn grammar, reading comprehension and writing skills within the english language for students whose primary language is not english, including both children and adult students.
-Teaching within this realm includes duties such as assigning homework and reading, grading student work, and tracking progress to ensure students are meeting language proficiency.
+A TESOL educator is responsible for ensuring that students learn reading, writing, speaking, listening, grammar, and English language skills for students whose primary language is not English, including both children and adult students.
+Teaching within this realm includes duties such as preparing lessons, assigning homework and reading, grading student work, and tracking progress to ensure students are meeting language proficiency standards.

 A career as a translator holds the responsibility of translating materials from one language to another, or many.
 This can include school materials, work documents, and media such as motion pictures and music audio.
 This position can also be verbal, meaning the responsibility is to verbally translate from one language to another to ensure efficient communication and understanding across parties.